 The sensitivity analysis below was determined based on the Group's exposure to interest rates for both derivative and non-derivative instruments at the end of the year.
-For floating rate liabilities, the analysis was prepared assuming the amount of each liability outstanding at the end of the year was outstanding for the whole year.
+For floating rate assets and liabilities, the analysis was prepared assuming the amount of each liability outstanding at the end of the year was outstanding for the whole year.
 A 1% increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.

-If interest rates had been 1% higher and all other variables were held constant, the Group's pre-tax profit for the years ended December 31, 2023 and 2022 would have increased by \$6,354 thousand and \$8,002 thousand, respectively, which was mainly a result of variable-rate bank deposits of the Group.
+If interest rates had been 1% higher and all other variables were held constant, the Group's pre-tax profit for the years ended December 31, 2024 and 2023 would have increased by \$1,801 thousand and \$6,354 thousand, respectively, which was mainly a result of variable-rate bank deposits and borrowings of the Group.